 From ESL Instructional Resources by Young-Kyung Min, PhD

 Therefore, first of all, it is crucial to improve students’ understanding about what constitutes an act of plagiarism.
-One of the easiest ways to guide students’ understanding of plagiarism is to ask them to take a self-test such as the ones offered here (http://www.wcu.edu/11869.asp).
+One of the easiest ways to guide students’ understanding of plagiarism is to ask them to take a self-test such as the ones offered here (http://www.wcu.edu/11869.asp) and here (https://www.indiana.edu/~istd/plagiarism_test.html).
 This kind of self-test can help students become more aware of plagiarism issues.

-After that, faculty provide students with a source use and synthesis worksheet—which is designed based on students’ actual errors in terms of paraphrasing, summarizing, and quoting—and ask students to correct these errors with their partners.
+After that, faculty provide students with a source use and synthesis worksheet—designed based on students’ actual errors of paraphrasing, summarizing, and quoting—and ask students to correct these errors with their partners.
 Then, faculty ask students to find similar errors in their own papers, correct them, and document them in their error logs.
 Students should revisit their error logs when they write up their final portfolio at the end of the quarter.

-This kind of hand-on approach can help students better understand the fundamental connection between reading and writing as well as the significance of improving their source use and synthesis abilities in order to strengthen their own arguments.
-There will be a series of ESL workshops each year, and faculty should encourage their students to attend a workshop on source use and synthesis skills.
+This kind of hands-on approach can help students better understand the fundamental connection between reading and writing as well as the significance of improving their source use and synthesis abilities in strengthening their own arguments.
+Also useful are textbooks to enhance students’ ability to use sources in their papers such as They Say, I Say: The Moves that Matter in Academic Writing (2014) written by Gerald Graff and Cathy Birkenstein and Working with Sources: Exercises for A Writer’s Reference (2011) written by Diana Hacker and Nancy Sommers.
+A series of ESL workshops will be held each year, and faculty should encourage their students to attend a workshop on source use and synthesis skills.